 4. Buying Add-Ons From the Dealer

 Add-ons are optional features that a dealer adds to a car.
 Common add-ons include undercoating, CD Stereo, alarm system, window tinting, chrome wheels, pin-striping, and leather seats.
 These features are often overpriced and used as a way to boost the sale price of the car.
 Plus, it’s been shown that add-ons rarely add long term value to your car.
 In some situations, such an upgrade to a premium model, these add-ons can actually harm the resale value of a car.
 If you do decide that you need an add-on, check first with outside companies that may offer the service for less.

-p>Dealership financing offices usually offer auto loan rates that are several points higher than what you could receive from an online auto lender or credit union.
+Dealership financing offices usually offer auto loan rates that are several points higher than what you could receive from an online auto lender or credit union.
+These rates are largely based on your credit score, as well.
 As part of the car buying process, you should shop and compare auto loan rates from various sources.
 Reducing your loan from 8% to 4% could save you a bundle on the car of your dreams.
 However, dealership financing can be the best deal in some specific situations.
 For example, if you have bad credit and can’t get a loan from an outside lender or if you qualify for a special 0% offer, dealership financing may be your best choice.
 Evaluating all of your options before you choose a loan is the best way to ensure that you are getting a good deal.